-Personally, I am for travelling “light,” but at the very start, one is confronted with the fact that what one man calls light to another savors of luxury.
+Personally, I am for traveling “light,” but at the very start, one is confronted with the fact that what one man calls light to another savors of luxury.
 I call fifty pounds light.

-The list of articles I find most useful when travelling where it is possible to obtain transport, or, as we may call it, travelling heavy, are the following:
+The list of articles I find most useful when traveling where it is possible to obtain transport, or, as we may call it, traveling heavy, are the following:

 A tent, seven by ten feet, with fly, jointed poles, tent-pins, and a heavy mallet.
 I recommend a tent open at both ends with a window cut in one end.
 The window furnishes a draught of air.
 The window should be covered with a flap which, in case of rain, can be tied down.

 A great convenience in a tent is a pocket sewn inside of each wall, for boots, books, and such small articles.
 The pocket should not be filled with anything so heavy as to cause the walls to sag.
 Another convenience with a tent is a leather strap stretched from pole to pole, upon which to hang clothes, and another is a strap to be buckled around the front tent-pole, and which is studded with projecting hooks for your lantern, water bottle, and field-glasses.